 Australian Sign Language, also known as Auslan, is a language in visual-manual modality.
-It is dominantly used by culturally Deaf people and signers in Australia.
+It is dominantly used by culturally Deaf signers in Australia.

 Auslan is descended from old British Sign Language (BSL) in Britain as well as it had some of its influences from Irish Sign Language.
 Auslan was developed and evolved from these languages during the 19th century in residential schools for the deaf and Deaf community in Australia.
 The Australian federal government formally recognized Auslan as a natural language in 1987 and the first Auslan dictionary was developed in 1989.